davidgsd/AllScan/README.md

 Now open a browser and go to your node's IP address followed by /allscan/ eg. `http://192.168.1.23/allscan/`, and bookmark that URL.
 You should see a Connection Status table showing your Node number(s), Call Sign and Location, a control form where you can enter node numbers and use the Connect, Disconnect, etc. buttons, and a Favorites table with at least a few favorites listed.
 If any of these are not showing check your global.inc file and make sure it's properly configured.

+Note for HamVOIP nodes: The web server folder may be /srv/http/ instead of /var/www/html/, and the web server group name may be http instead of www-data.

 # Update
 The update process is similar to the install process with exception that you don't need to create the allscan directory and should make a backup copy of it.
 Log into your node with SSH and run the following commands: